A friend and I were spending our vacation together. Between us we had five children aged from three to six years old. It was their first time meeting.

 Laughter is a great stress reliever, and a perfect first port of call.
 Chloe tried Playlistening, trying to get laughter going.
 Games like “hunt the grouchy bug,” where you lift them into your arms and “search” their body for the pesky grouchy bugs might raise a smile and so can physical games.

 But if this does not dislodge the pent up feelings, the behavior continues.
-Setting a Limit warmly, as Chloe did over the bowl, helps give a child reason to cry, and space to clear out all the yucky feelings bothering them.
-That's why Lucas was able to carry on with his day in a more relaxed and playful way.
+Setting a Limit and connecting warmly, as Chloe did over the bowl, gives a child space to clear out all the yucky feelings bothering them.
+That’s why Lucas was able to carry on with his day in a more relaxed and playful way.